MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/Update-MgPolicyAppManagementPolicy.md

       - `[RestrictionType <String>]`: appKeyCredentialRestrictionType
     - `[PasswordCredentials <IMicrosoftGraphPasswordCredentialConfiguration[]>]`: Collection of password restrictions settings to be applied to an application or service principal.
       - `[MaxLifetime <TimeSpan?>]`:
       - `[RestrictForAppsCreatedAfterDateTime <DateTime?>]`: Enforces the policy for an app created on or after the enforcement date.
-For existing applications, the enforcement date would be back dated.
-To apply to all applications, enforcement datetime would be null.
+For existing applications, the enforcement date would be backdated.
+To apply to all applications, this date would be null.
       - `[RestrictionType <String>]`: appCredentialRestrictionType

-INPUTOBJECT `<IIdentitySignInsIdentity>`: Identity Parameter
+`INPUTOBJECT <IIdentitySignInsIdentity>`: Identity Parameter
   - `[ActivityBasedTimeoutPolicyId <String>]`: The unique identifier of activityBasedTimeoutPolicy
   - `[AppManagementPolicyId <String>]`: The unique identifier of appManagementPolicy
   - `[AuthenticationCombinationConfigurationId <String>]`: The unique identifier of authenticationCombinationConfiguration